Frequently Asked Questions

 You can search RILM online, and the two most recent print editions are available in the library's reference section.

-Music Index is a way find articles specific to the subject of music.
+Music Index Online is a way find articles specific to the subject of music.
 It is an index of content from music magazines, journals, and literature such as Rolling Stone, Billboard and Spin.
 It "contains cover-to-cover indexing and abstracts of articles about music, musicians, and the music industry for more than 480 periodicals, as well as book reviews, obituaries, news, and selective coverage for more than 200 periodicals."

-Coverage from 1949 to 2009 is available in print in the library's reference section.
+Music Index coverage from 1949 to 2009 is available in print in the library's reference section.

 Periodicals / serials are magazines, scholarly journals, newspapers, and other materials of a similar nature.